19hours/sg-statutes/Acts/Singapore Tourism (Cess Collection) Act.md

 (c) gives any false answer whether verbally or in writing to any question or request for information asked or made in accordance with the provisions of this Act or any regulations made thereunder;

-(d) prepares or maintains or authorises the preparation or maintenance of any false book of accounts or other records or falsifies or authorises the falsification of any book of accounts or records; or
+(d) prepares or maintains or authorises the preparation or maintenance of any false book of accounts or other records or falsifies or authorises the falsification of any book of accounts or other records; or

+[Act 28 of 2018 wef 06/09/2018]

 (e) makes use of any fraud, art or contrivance whatsoever or authorises the use of any such fraud, art or contrivance,